Tribute to Ms. Hulda Roper

 Hulda Roper dedicated her life to serving the community and especially the young people of Lincoln.

-In 1944, she became the first woman police officer on the Lincoln Police force.
-As the only woman on the force for several years, Ms. Roper was involved in many cases dealing with family problems and demonstrated a particular interest in children and their welfare.
+In 1944, she became a police woman with the Lincoln Police department.
+As a woman pioneering in the field of police work, Ms. Roper was involved in many cases dealing with family problems and demonstrated a particular interest in children and their welfare.

 Putting her caring for children into action, Ms. Roper was instrumental in organizing an Opportunity Camp for disadvantaged youngsters from the Lincoln area.
 She recognized a gap in services to support needy children and single-handedly organized support to start the Cedars Home for Children.
 The Cedars Home has been in operation for more than 40 years and has helped more than 5,500 Lincoln youngsters.
 She was also instrumental in establishing a juvenile court system.